Greenpeace USA: Phil Radford, executive director (2009-2014)

-In 2009, 33-year-old Phil Radford, a Greenpeace canvasser, was hired as executive director of Greenpeace U.S.A.
+In 2009, 33-year-old Phil Radford, a Greenpeace canvasser, was hired as executive director of Greenpeace USA.
 Radford, the youngest executive director in the organization's US history, was formerly the executive director of Power Shift, a grassroots Internet-based online community for youth in the climate movement.
-In a 2014 exit interview with Greenbiz, Radford said Greenpeace U.S.A. played an integral role in pressuring Asia Pulp & Paper to stop deforestation to preserve biodiversity and carbon storage in Indonesia.
+In a 2014 exit interview with Greenbiz, Radford said Greenpeace USA. played an integral role in pressuring Asia Pulp & Paper to stop deforestation to preserve biodiversity and carbon storage in Indonesia.
 In launching a corporate campaign, Radford said the organization first conducts extensive research, then approaches a company or industry with a request to negotiate an agreement.
 If an agreement fails to materialize, Greenpeace will launch a public campaign to pressure the worst corporate abuser, and then recruit the targeted company to support new industry regulations.
 Radford added another approach when pushing for industry-wide transformation is to launch local and state ballot initiatives.

 Current leadership

-Once jokingly known as an organization of "boys and their boats," Greenpeace U.S.A. is currently headed by two women:
+Once jokingly known as an organization of "boys and their boats," Greenpeace USA. is currently headed by two women:

 Annie Leonard, co-executive director (2014-2023)

 In 2014, following the departure of Phil Radford, Greenpeace USA hired Annie Leonard, a single mother, as co-executive director.
 An author, activist and filmmaker, Leonard produced the popular 2007 web video, "The Story of Stuff," which traces the extraction, manufacture, production and distribution of disposable consumer items.
-Leonard's activism with Greenpeace U.S. A. dates back to 1998, when in her 20s she worked on a campaign to halt the exportation of hazardous waste to poor countries.
+Leonard's activism with Greenpeace USA dates back to 1998, when in her 20s she worked on a campaign to halt the exportation of hazardous waste to poor countries.
 She travelled the world tracking waste disposal and investigating companies, work that led to the Basel Convention, an international agreement that reduces the exportation of waste from wealthier countries to poorer nations.
 One of Leonard's top priorities is exposing the influence of oil money in politics, with a focus on billionaires funding climate change denial.